Emergency Funds: Your Financial Safety Net

 Make Sure Your Account Is Insured

 Check with your financial institution to be sure your money is protected.
-For example, BECU accounts are federally insured by the National Credit Union Association (NCUA) up to $250,000 combined, per individual account holder.
+For example, BECU accounts are federally insured by the National Credit Union Association, up to $250,000 per person, per financial institution, per ownership category.

 Use an Account That Allows Withdrawals

 Make sure you can get to your money when you need it.
-A traditional savings account might be your best option.
-Although a certificate of deposit (CD) might be tempting because of higher interest rates, you'll usually pay a penalty if you withdraw money from a CD early.
+A traditional savings account or a money market account might be your best option.
+Although a certificate of deposit might be tempting because of higher interest rates, you'll usually pay a penalty if you withdraw money from a CD early.

 Bottom Line: Is an Emergency Fund Worth It?